 - The Gunslinger: Before becoming a Jedi, he mainly used guns.

-- Hopeless Boss Fight: He cannot be defeated either time he's fought.
-The best even power-mad dark side Jaden can do is inconvenience him long enough to run away.
+- Hopeless Boss Fight: The first time he's fought, he's a straight example; you have to Sheathe Your Sword to win.
+The second time is an example in-story; the best even power-mad dark side Jaden can do is inconvenience him long enough to run away.

 - Laser Blade: Started out with a green lightsaber in Jedi Knight, then a yellow one (courtesy of Yun), and finally a blue one in Outcast and Academy.